claire10hughes/claire10hughes/README.md

 One of the departments that I support in my job is Neuroscience - so I have seen the good work being done by Neuroscientists

 My mother's life was saved by a Neurosurgeon, and I will be eternally grateful

+# **Topic/Respository I Found** #

+Inspired by my constant need for free time and the always being on the presipice of burn-out, I found this great repository that has a plethora of resources all about mental health - [awesome-mental-health](https://github.com/dreamingechoes/awesome-mental-health)